FranxYao/franxyao.github.io/index.md

 I study machine learning problems rooted from NLP tasks, particularly generation and structured prediction.
 I derive probabilistic models guided by Bayesian principles, equipped with modern architectures, utilizing efficient inference, and grounded to linguistics and real-world scenarios.

 In terms of specific topics, I am interested in
-* NLP: Semantics; Text Generation; Structured Prediction
+* NLP: Semantics; Text Generation; Linguistic Structure Prediction
 * ML: Generalization; Deep Generative Models; Discrete Latent Structures

 Many topics that I'm interested in are covered by the following reading list: